 The History of Pub Street

 The infamous Pub Street started off as a a small, 3-restaurant establishment on a humble stretch of dirt road in the heart of the city.
 The Angkor WHAT?
-Bar was the first club to open its doors on the street in 1998, closely followed in August of 2000 by the “Singaporean Asian Rooftop” restaurant, now known as the Soup Dragon, and the Red Piano Restaurant.
+Bar was the first club to open its doors on the street in 1998, closely followed in August of 2000 by the already closed “Singaporean Asian Rooftop” restaurant, and the Red Piano Restaurant.
 Other Pub Street well-known monuments such as Temple Club and Le Tigre de Papier came into fruition not too long afterwards.
 However, as described by a long-time Siem Reap living expat, there were more rats occupying Pub Street than tourists at that time.
 Around 2005, Pub Street was finally paved and turned into a cleaner road.
 With the success of Angelina Jolie’s blockbuster movie “Tomb Raider”, featuring the majestic temples of Angkor, tourists started to discover the wonders of Siem Reap, and began piling in to the parties of Pub Street.
 The name “Pub Street” was officially coined by locals and travelers around 2008.
 Today, the nightlife action extends to two parallel alleys, known as “The Lane” (located north of Pub Street) and “The Passage” (located south of Pub Street).

 Your Pub Street Eve Check List